 - Other training?

 - How many operations have you performed using this exact device in your career?
 How many in the past year?
+What were the outcomes for these patients?

 - Will a medical device sales rep be present during my procedure?
 If so, what role will he/she play?